sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 **Question: Why are there multiple Ensembl identifiers for one gene name (`NCDN`)?**

 ??? done "Answer"
+    We can see that the gene names do not change (always `NCDN`), however there are multiple Ensembl identifiers because each one corresponds to the `NCDN` of a different species.
+Indeed, each Ensembl ID has prefixes identifying the species and feature type.

 In this page, you will notably find a column for `Gene identifier` that represents the unique Ensembl identifiers for each species or the species scientific and common name in the column `Organism`.
 To continue, please select a species (for example **mouse**) and click on their Ensembl ID ([ENSMUSG00000028833](https://www.bgee.org/gene/ENSMUSG00000028833/)).
 This will lead you to the mouse specific gene page for `NCDN`; don't worry you will still be able to see other orthologs of `NCDN`.